davestewart/nuxt-areas/README.md

             +- area.config.js (or .ts)
 ```

-From the `area.config.js` file, you will export constants that Areas will read.

 #### Routes

-Configuring routes is mainly useful when you want to break out of Nuxt's filesystem routing.
+You can configure routes if you want to break out of Nuxt's filesystem routing.

-You should export a single `routes` constant:
+Export a single `routes` constant, specifying the routes:

 ```js
 export const routes = [